 Enid Klass Collection

 Below are a selection of images from an exhibition inspired by the Enid Klass Collection in 2007, as well as some objects and papers within the collection.
-To view this collection in greater detail, please contact our office.
+To view this collection in greater detail, please visit our online digital database–accessible from the “Archive” dropdown above– or contact our office.